AlexJReid/zigxll/README.md

 ## Why

-This is all predicated on the possibility that someone may want to write custom functions for Excel in Zig.

-It exists because I wanted to see if it was possible to use Zig's C interop and comptime to make the Excel C SDK nicer to work with.
+This exists because I wanted to see if it was possible to use Zig's C interop and comptime to make the Excel C SDK nicer to work with.
 I think it works quite nicely already, but I'd be glad of your feedback.
 I'm [@alexjreid](https://x.com/AlexJReid) on X.

 This came about as I'm working on [xllify](https://xllify.com) in C++ and Luau.
 I have no complaints, other than curiosity over how this would look in Zig.
 One day maybe xllify will be Zig - it's too soon to tell as I'm still learning the language (it's a moving target.)